 Diving in Lygnstøylsvatnet is quite easy, as it is not so deep.
 However, it requires good buoyancy control.
 We want to stress the fact that you should never lean on any of the fragile trees, and that it is not considered good dive etiquette to stir up sediments from the bottom, making it murky for the divers following behind.
 You should also be mindful that the drive to and from Lygnstøylsvatnet could include mountain passes.
-Keep this in mind to avoid any decompression sickness.
 All in all, be considerate and careful, so that Lygnstøylsvatnet will continue to be a place we can all visit and enjoy in the future as well 🙂

 Lars made a movie from some of the scuba dives we’ve had at Lygnstøylsvatnet.
 It was recorded over a period of 3 dives.
 The weather conditions were cloudy and we experienced some rain, but the underwater conditions were absolutely fantastic.
 Check it out at the top of the post.

 Where to stay, and where to rent equipment.